Residential Market Commentary – Alternative facts vs. fraud

 Bank of Canada Holds Overnight Rate Steady Amid Uncertainty

-General Bob Rees 5 Sep
+General 5 Sep

 Rates are still low and appear to remain so for a while still.
 Thank you to our Chief Economist, Dr Cooper, for the below insight!